The Native Circle Team presents a free workshop with Marlene Syrette.

-The NMU Center for Native American Studies (CNAS) and the NMU Social Work Department (SWD) have received support from the U.S. Department of Justice - Office of Victim Services to implement the Serving Native Survivors Circle [Native Circle] project, a three-year endeavor that addresses the following challenges:
+The NMU Center for Native American Studies (CNAS) and the NMU Social Work Department (SWD) have collaborated to create the Native Circle team at NMU.
+The two departments received support from the U.S. Department of Justice - Office of Victim Services to implement the Serving Native Survivors Circle [Native Circle] project, a three-year endeavor that addresses the following challenges:

 - Obstacles associated with internship field placement, employee recruitment, retention, and upward mobility within Bureau of Indian Affairs or Tribally Run Victim Service Programs (BIA-TRVSP) in rural areas;